Massachusetts case legalizing marriage

 Explains how to sponsor a same-sex spouse in immigration

-The Social Security Administration now recognizes same-sex marriages for purposes of determining benefits
+The Social Security Administration now recognizes same-sex marriages for purposes of determining benefits.
+Includes lots of helpful information about social security benefits for same-sex couples.

 The section on family law covers marriage of same-sex couples, adoption, custody and visitation, domestic violence, and other legal protections for same-sex couples.